• Skip to primary navigation

 Instructions

-• In small bowl, combine noodle sauce ingredients and mix well.
-Set aside and prepare the vegetables.
+• In small bowl, combine noodle sauce ingredients as listed above and set aside.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!